-Our oldest story
+Our oldest history

 Remains of the Valentia Edetanorum can still be found: some stretches of the wall, the aqueduct, circus, ceramics, etc … in private spaces, at street level or in the Excavations of the Almoina and Crypt of San Vicente Mártir.

 Now we already have archaeological sources that show that already before the founding of the Roman city, in what is Valencia and its orchard, there were human groups ……

-We will start the visit from the Serranos Towers, where in Roman times there would be a late roman dock or pier with several channels that would come out of the Turia river, of which some remains can still be seen under the building in front of the gates.
+In that place is where in Roman times, there would be a late roman dock or pier with several channels.
+Those channels would come out of the Turia river, of which some remains can still be seen under the building in front of the gates.

-We will pass through some streets where the Roman wall ran, and some of the sections along Salvador / Viciana and Avellanas streets, can be still seen.
+Some streets where the Roman wall ran, and some of the sections along Salvador / Viciana and Avellanas streets, can be still seen.

-We will arrive at the Plaza de la Virgen, where some headstones from the Valentia, embedded in the walls of the Basilica of the Virgen de los Desamparados (including a memorial stone dedicated to Asclepius), are still preserved.
+Once at Plaza de la Virgen, some headstones from the Valentia, embedded in the walls of the Basilica of the Virgen de los Desamparados (including a memorial stone dedicated to Asclepius), are still preserved.

-You will see the remains of the granary or barn, and some thermal baths built in the late 2nd century B.C. (from the republican era) and that constitutes a small republican jewel since it is one of the few examples known in the entire Roman world of such an ancient date.
+You will see the remains of the granary or barn, and some thermal baths built in the late 2nd century B.C. (from the republican era).
+That constitutes a small republican jewel since it is one of the few examples known in the entire Roman world of such an ancient date.

 Among other architectural elements we can see a 3.3 meter long Roman period wall painting with the decoration of a mercury head touched with the petasos (metal helmet).

 We will visit the remains of the thorn of the Roman circus, which is located inside the old Medieval Cemetery (South Courtyard) of the Church of San Juan del Hospital